-- Rot-inducing (formerly "HCL/Hydrochloric acid"): These chunks can only be eaten by ghouls.
+- Inedible: These chunks are too toxic for most species to digest and can only be eaten by ghouls.

 Luckily, a corpse's (or chunk's) description will always describe what type of meat it is.
 Furthermore, they are color coded as described on the Food page.

 Prior to 0.15, players were able to pick up and transport corpses.
+In addition, players in Wisp Form or Fungus Form could not butcher corpses.
 Also, contaminated and contaminated + poisonous corpses existed; these were somewhat edible, but provided less nutrition than clean chunks.
 See below for further contaminated chunk details.

 The presumed boot knife for butchering was added in 0.9.
 In earlier versions, you needed to carry an edged weapon to butcher.